 If you are a tourist visiting Colombia without a visa you can use your valid driver’s license from your home country along with your passport to drive in Colombia.
 So, there is no need for getting a Colombian drivers license.
 But this is now reportedly limited to a maximum of three months.

-I obtained a Colombian drivers license early last year without having to take classes.
+I obtained a Colombian drivers license previously without having to take classes.
 But since I received my license, the rules changed and you are required to take classes.
 So, it is now more difficult and more expensive for a foreigner to get a drivers license in Colombia.

 We have a guide to obtaining a Colombian drivers license in Medellín or other cities in Colombia.